 To run in local batch mode, provide the CWL file and the input object file:

-'''

-$ cwltoil example.cwl example-job.yml
+cwltoil example.cwl example-job.yml

-'''

 To run in cloud and HPC configurations, you may need to provide additional command line parameters to select and configure the batch system to use.
+Consult the appropriate sections.

 A real-world example